hongweichang/couchdb/src/mem3/README_reshard.md

  - `pid` When job is running this will be set to the pid of the process.

-Because jobs persist across node restarts, this `#job{}` record also has to be saved to disk.
-That happens in the `mem3_reshard_job_store` module.
-There a `#job{}` record is transformed to/from an ejson representation.
-Those transformation functions are dual-purpose and are also used to the HTTP API to return job's state and other information to the user.
+In the `mem3_reshard_job_store` module the `#job{}` record is translated to an json document so it can be persisted to disk.
+Translation functions to and from a json in that module are also used by the HTTP API layer to return a job's state and other information to the user.

 Another important piece of data is the global resharding state.
 When a user disables resharding on a cluster, a call is made to `mem3_reshard` manager on each node and they store that in a `#state{}` record.
 This record is defined in the `mem3_reshard.hrl` module, and just like the `#job{}` record can be translated to/from ejson in the `mem3_reshard_store` and stored and loaded from disk.